Former hot mess, now leaning into habits and routines that actually work for my multipassionate life. Mom, wife, and 3x business owner.

 Christmas changes when we grow up.
 No one is setting the tone for us, planning traditions, or sprinkling magic into every part of the season.
 We’re tired, overstimulated, and busy.
 We scroll more than we participate.
 And we don’t realize how much our childhood magic came from the adults who were doing the behind-the-scenes work.

-You’re not imagining it — it is different.
 But that doesn’t mean it can’t still be magical.

 We can’t wait around for Christmas to “feel” magical.
-As adults, we create the magic now.

 Not in a perfect, aesthetic, Instagram-ready way — but through small moments of intention: